 In 1978 the AICP undertook the task of developing guidelines to be used to foster responsible business practices between production companies and their contracting-clients.

-AICP recommends that the following guidelines be followed when using third party trademarks in any spec commercials.
+The following guidelines should be utilized when using third party trademarks in a spec spot.
 The use of such guidelines will minimize the risk that the owner of the third party trademarks will complain about the practice.
 Use of these guidelines is not a guarantee that the third party trademark owner will not complain or that the complaints will not ultimately be found to have a legal basis.
-AICP suggests that you consult knowledgeable intellectual property attorneys before using any pre-existing intellectual property in a spec commercial.
+AICP suggests that you consult knowledgeable intellectual property attorneys before using any pre-existing intellectual property in a spec spot.

 Production companies are engaged by marketers and their agencies for the express purpose of applying their artistry, unique skills and specialised talent to produce a commercial that fully realises the potential of the creative idea to and enhance and breathe life into marketing concepts.
 Production companies are driven and committed to consistently find new and innovate ways to improve the creative product, find efficient solutions and keep the talent pool available in the advertising industry fresh and strong.

 In order to keep focused on these core areas of expertise, business issues should be as standardised and predictable as possible.
 The following points outline basic principles of contracting a production company to produce a commercial.
 The topics discussed ensure that advertisers and agencies receive the highest quality product possible, and that production companies are treated fairly in the execution of each project.

 Complete Pinciples Document